holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/course_overview.md

 - Learn how to access the terminal and some simple commands.
 - Identify when using the terminal might be preferable to a GUI.
-- Articulate different periods in the way humans interact with a computer.
+- Articulate important historical changes in the way humans interacted with a computer.

 #### Essential Questions: